-RFC 3647 5.4.3 Retention period for audit log

-Number 1

-ETSI NCP+ 7.4.11.e

-PKIo The CSP has to store log files for incidents relating to: CA key life cycle management and; Certificate life cycle management; These log files must be retained for 7 years and then deleted.
+RFC 3647 5.4.3 Retention period for audit log Number 1 ETSI 7.4.11.e PKIo The CSP has to store log files for incidents relating to: CA key life cycle management and; Certificate life cycle management; These log files must be retained for 7 years and then deleted.
 The CSP has to store log files for incidents relating to: Threats and risks; These log files must be retained for 18 months and then deleted.

-accessibility of the data is safeguarded.
+The log files have to be retained in such a way that the integrity and accessibility of the data is safeguarded.